Interfaces first: sharing and data contracts

 • change happens frequently

-A simple decision rule can be: The more dependencies x the higher the risk x the more frequent the change, the greater the likelihood that you need a data contract.
-And in many cases, a “contract light” suffices for a long time (the fields people misunderstand, keys/time logic, and change practice).
+The more dependencies, the higher the risk and the more frequent the change, the greater the likelihood that you need a data contract.
+In many cases, a “contract light” suffices for a long time: the fields people misunderstand, keys/time logic, and change practice.

 author image